juliakreger/esvacuum/README.md

 ========

 # Description
-This is a simple ruby gem which facilitates the bulk extraction of one elasticsearch cluster to another.
+This is a simple ruby gem which facilitates the bulk extraction of one elasticsearch cluster to another cluster, or file should you so choose.
+I wrote it as a challenge to myself to improve my ruby skills while making something that I knew I could leverage elsewhere.

 This gem deploys a script called esvacuum which can be executed, and the gem can be leveraged directly if so desired.